severian42/GraphRAG-Local-UI/EMBEDDING_PROXY_README.md

 ## Problem

-GraphRAG is designed to work with OpenAI-compatible APIs for both language models and embeddings.
-While Ollama provides an OpenAI-compatible API for its language models, its embedding API is not fully compatible with OpenAI's format.
-This incompatibility leads to errors when trying to use Ollama embeddings directly with GraphRAG.
+GraphRAG is designed to work with OpenAI-compatible APIs for both language models and embeddings and Ollama currently has their own way of doing embeddings.

 ## Solution: Embeddings Proxy